conan-io/docs/howtos/run_conan_in_docker.rst

 +--------------------------------------------------------------------------------------+------------------+

-The Dockerfiles for all these images can be found `here <https://github.com/conan-io/conan-docker-tools>`_.
+The Dockerfiles for all these images can be found in the `conan-docker-tools repository<https://github.com/conan-io/conan-docker-tools>`_.